 You are generally required to enter your date of entry into the United States that pertains to your current nonimmigrant status.
-For example, enter the date of arrival shown on your current INS Form I-94, Arrival-Departure Record.
+For example, enter the date of arrival shown on your current Immigration Form I-94, Arrival-Departure Record.

 Exception.
 If you are claiming a tax treaty benefit that is determined by reference to more than one date of arrival, enter the earlier date of arrival.
-For example, you are currently claiming treaty benefits (as a teacher or a researcher) under article 19 of the tax treaty between the United States and Japan.
-You previously claimed treaty benefits (as a student) under article 20 of that treaty.
-Under article 22 of that treaty, the combination of consecutive exemptions under articles 19 and 20 may not extend beyond 5 tax years from the date you entered the United States as a student.
-If article 22 of that treaty applies, enter on line 8 the date you entered the United States as a student.
+For example, you are currently claiming treaty benefits (as a teacher or a researcher) under article 15 of the tax treaty between the United States and Norway.
+You previously claimed treaty benefits (as a student) under article 16(1) of that treaty.
+Under article 16(4) of that treaty, the combination of exemptions under articles 15 and 16(1) may not extend beyond 5 tax years from the date you entered the United States.
+If article 16(4) of that treaty applies, enter on line 8 the date you entered the United States as a student.